 Radiant barrier roof decking is only economically feasible when (a) installed either when the home is built, or (b) when a wood shingle or fiber-cement roof installed on lath is replaced and deck installation is required, in order to provide a solid nailing surface for the new roof installation.

 It is very important to note that the radiant barrier foil requires a ¾” air space beneath it in order to work.
 Therefore, Texas Star Roofing removes every other lath board to maximize the benefit from the radiant guard decking.
 A lath system consists of 1×4 planks installed horizontally with a 4” gap between each board.
 This results in one half of the surface area of the new roof deck being in contact with the 1×4 planks, thus eliminating the air space beneath the radiant heat barrier.

-By removing every other plank, we, in effect, reduce that amount to one fourth of the surface area, doubling the benefit of the radiant roof sheathing.
-We do not recommend removal of every lath board because this can result in structural issues, as the lath lends support to the rafter system.
-Also, when the home was built, the framers knew it was going to be a wood shingle roof, and, therefore, it was not as critical that the rafters be on exactly 2 foot centers.
+By removing every other plank, we, in effect, reduce that amount to one-fourth of the surface area, doubling the benefit of the radiant roof sheathing.
+We do not recommend the removal of every lath board because this can result in structural issues, as the lath lends support to the rafter system.
+Also, when the home was built, the framers knew it was going to be a wood shingle roof, and, therefore, it was not as critical that the rafters be on exactly 2-foot centers.
 This results in far more waste compared to a home designed for a plywood deck originally and increases the cost of the re-deck.

 In re-roofing applications where the roof deck is already in place, an alternative to the radiant barrier plywood or OSB deck installation would be the installation of Polarium Thermal Heat insulation.
 This is a thermal barrier, rather than a radiant barrier.